AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Numerical Method

 \subsection{Gas draining}

-As mentioned above, we assume $\dot{M}_{\rm in}$ is at a fixed Eddington fraction, which we drain from certain cells within $h_{\rm bh}$ to ensure energy conservation (see below).
-The drain method we adopt is almost identical to that adopted in \citet{BourneSijacki17}, which is adapted from previous methods \citep{VogelsbergerEtAl13,CurtisSijacki15}.
-Specifically, during a BH timestep of size $dt$, a mass of $M_{\rm drain}=\dot{M}_{\rm in}\times dt$ is removed from the cells that lie within a torus shaped region outside of the jet cylinder, aligned perpendicular to the jet direction and with an opening angle of $\left(\pi - \theta_{\rm J}\right)$, in a mass-weighted fashion.
+We drain gas at a rate of $\dot{M}_{\rm in}$ from certain cells within $h_{\rm bh}$ to ensure energy conservation, in a method similar to \citet{BourneSijacki17}, which is adapted from previous methods \citep{VogelsbergerEtAl13,CurtisSijacki15}.
+During a BH timestep of size $dt$, a mass of $M_{\rm drain}=\dot{M}_{\rm in}\times dt$ is removed from the cells that lie within a torus shaped region outside of the jet cylinder, aligned perpendicular to the jet direction and with an opening angle of $\left(\pi - \theta_{\rm J}\right)$, in a mass-weighted fashion.
 Subsequently, the BH mass is increased by $\Delta M_{\rm bh}=\dot{M}_{\rm bh}\times dt$ (see Equation~(\ref{eq:mdot_bh})) and a mass of $\Delta M_{\rm J}=\dot{M}_{\rm J}\times dt$ is added to the cells within the jet cylinder following the same weighting as the energy and momentum injection.
 Note that this method is designed to conserve energy, not mass, as a fraction $\epsilon_{\rm r}/(1+\eta_{\rm J})$ of $M_{\rm drain}$ is assumed to go into powering the jet during each timestep.